TugboatQA/docs/content/setting-up-services/how-to-set-up-services/running-a-background-process.md

 and it will be stuck in the "building" state until it eventually times out and fails.

-> #### Info:: Services stop after the Preview builds
->
-> The reason Tugboat needs to wait for all of the `build` commands to finish is
-> that we stop the Services after a Preview build is finished in order to take a
+{{% notice info %}} The reason Tugboat needs to wait for all of the `build` commands to finish is that we stop the Services after a Preview build is finished in order to take a snapshot. {{% /notice %}}
-> snapshot.

 Our
 [prebuilt images](../service-images/index.md#tugboats-prebuilt-docker-images)